akeneo/sfcc-helpcenter/content/md/first-steps/what-data.md

 - PIM product models `common` part with SFCC `Variation master`<br>
 - PIM product models variation `level 1`+ variation `level 2` parts with SFCC `Variation products`

-Alternative: since version SFCC Connector **v19.6.0**, you can model PIM Product model with 2 levels of variation like this:
+Alternative: since the version **v19.6.0** of the SFCC Connector, you can model PIM Product model with 2 levels of variation like this:
 - PIM product models `common` part is mapped with SFCC `Variation master`
 - PIM product models variation `level 1` part is mapped with SFCC `Variation group`
 - PIM product models variation `level 2` part is mapped with SFCC `Variation products`